brikis98/yevgeniy-brikman-homepage/_posts/2021-12-09-roadside-picnic.md

 - Interesting & unpredictable characters.

-- The book evokes a powerful feeling of a desolate setting, full of danger and myster.
+- The book evokes a powerful feeling of a desolate setting, full of danger and mystery.

 ## The not so good